lwp-emelnik/postmediafile/README.md

    ```
    $ ./run.sh --blogger-login
+   # use 'run.bat' for windows #
+   Go here if browser was not open automatically: https://accounts.google.com/o/oauth2/auth?client_id=8626...
+   Authorize and put fetched code value to the config
    ```

-    Which should show a link and open a web browser (use the link if was not open automatically), where you should log in and grant needed permissions to the application.
+    Which will show you a link and open a web browser (use the link if it was not open automatically), where you should log in and grant needed permissions to the application.
     Then copy result code value to the config file:

    ```
    [blogger_post]
    ...
-   code=4/1...RA4
+   code=4/11...asRA4
    ```

-   *Note: this action is needed only once, in the future everything will work through that code without any extra interactions.*
+   *Note: this action is needed only once, in the future everything will work through the `refresh_token` without any extra interactions.*

+   *Note: the application should be able to write data to its config file `data/config.ini`, where it will save the `refresh_token` value.*

-#### Install python
+#### Python (Windows)

 1. Go to the [website](https://www.python.org/downloads/), download and install python package (check "Add python to PATH" option).

 2. Install all the needed libraries listed in the `requirements.txt` file.
-This could be done with python packages manager:
+This could be easily done with python package manager (in console):

    ```
+   cd X:\path\to\app\
    pip install -r requirements.txt
    ```

+    *Note: if you can not run `pip` due to "is not recognized as an internal or external command" error, you have to [configure PATH value](https://stackoverflow.com/questions/23708898/pip-is-not-recognized-as-an-internal-or-external-command) additionally.*

 ### Usage